IQSS/dataverse/doc/sphinx-guides/source/contributor/intro.md

 ## Ideas/Feature Requests

+We would love to hear your ideas!💡

 1. Please check if your idea or feature request is already captured in our [issue tracker][] or [roadmap][].
 1. Bring your idea to the community by posting on our [Google Group][] or [chat.dataverse.org][].
-1. To discuss privately, email us at support@dataverse.org.
+1. To discuss privately, email us at <support@dataverse.org>.

 [issue tracker]: https://github.com/IQSS/dataverse/issues
 [roadmap]: https://www.iq.harvard.edu/roadmap-dataverse-project